Zensight/extensionator/README.md

   * `-e` `--exclude`.
 Specify a regex of things to exclude.
 Matches on the whole path. `-e "\.md$"

   * `-f` `--format`. "zip" or "crx".
 Zip is what the Chrome store has you upload, since it does its own signing.
-You won't need a pem file unless you do something weird with the other options.
+You won't need the `-i` option unless you do something weird with the other options.

   * `--inject-key`.
 If you have an extension in the store, you know you can't have a "key" property in your manifest file.
 But if you do local developmentand want to keep your extension ID the same, you need that property in there.
-Extensionator can take your pem file, generate the public key, and put it in the manifest file before zipping up the extension.
+This is because Google hates you and wants to make your life hard.
+Fortunately, Extensionator can take your pem file, generate the public key, and put it in the manifest file before zipping up the extension.
 Yay!

  * `--inject-version`.
 Use this to override the "version" property in your manifest.

 Here's the whole shebang: